 In my last post, I covered our drive up the California coast, focusing on the “coast” part of the equation.
 Our primary goal for this trip, though, wasn’t the water, but a different aspect of nature – gigantic trees.
 Specifically, the coastal redwoods, the tallest of the redwood/sequoia species due to the unique climactic conditions of Northern California.
-The redwoods can actually be found as far south as Monterrey County, in the vicinity of Big Sur.
-However, the most famous, and tallest, stands are found much farther north, in Humboldt and Del Norte Counties, beginning near the town of Leggett about 180 miles north of San Francisco.
-The trees here can grow to more than 24 feet wide and 350 feet tall, with some exceeding 2,000 years of age.
+Redwoods naturally occur as far south as Monterrey County, in the vicinity of Big Sur.
+However, the most famous, and tallest, stands are found much farther north, in Humboldt and Del Norte Counties.
+Specifically, beginning near Leggett, about 180 miles north of San Francisco.
+The trees here can grow to more than 24 feet wide and 350 feet tall.
+Some are more than 2,000 years old.
 Today’s report follows Highway 101 from Cloverdale, in Sonoma County, north to Crescent City, just shy of the Oregon border.

 Dates of visit: May 25-27, 2016

-Our trip through the redwoods would span Wednesday through about half of Friday, but to avoid Wednesday morning rush hour in San Francisco, we gave ourselves a head start Tuesday night, driving about 80 miles north for an overnight in Sonoma wine country.
+Our trip through the redwoods would span Wednesday through about half of Friday.
+To avoid Wednesday morning rush hour in San Francisco, we gave ourselves a head start Tuesday night, driving about 80 miles north for an overnight in Sonoma wine country.
 Our drive the next morning took us through some truly gorgeous country on the northern fringes of wine country.

 Eventually, the terrain becomes greener and somewhat more mountainous as the highway continues north into an increasingly moist environment.

 Before long, the highway reaches Leggett, the unofficial start of redwood country.
-If you took the scenic route, Highway 1, along the coast north out of San Fran, you’ll rejoin the 101 here.
+If you take the scenic Highway 1 out of San Francisco, you’ll rejoin the 101 here.
 Leggett itself is but a speck on the map, but the first of redwood country’s tourist traps can be found here, the Chandelier Drive-Thru Tree.
-Drive-Thru trees were a common attraction beginning in the 1920s/1930s, and as the name suggests, a hole was cut in the trunk of a giant tree so that cars could drive right through them.
+Drive-Thru trees were a common attraction beginning in the 1920s/1930s.
+As the name suggests, someone cut a hole in the trunk of a giant tree so that cars could drive right through them.
 As time went on, the negative impacts of cutting paths through the trees became better understood and the practice was discontinued, but a few of the originals still exist.
-The Chandelier Tree was “opened to traffic” in 1937, and today, for an admission fee of $5, you can still drive through it.
+The Chandelier Tree “opened to traffic” in 1937.
+Today, for an admission fee of $5, you can still drive through it.

 I wasn’t brave enough to chance it in a rental car, something I’m sure the folks at National appreciate.
 The good news is, if you don’t want to try squeezing your car through the tree, there are other things to enjoy in the park, namely the tall trees, and a meadow/lake where you can enjoy a picnic.